 - 1 small onion chopped

-- 2 tbsp Puerto Rican sofrito
+- 2 tablespoon Puerto Rican sofrito

 - 2 garlic cloves minced